 Being an insurance broker means more than great rates.
 They also provide the same service you'd expect from an insurance agent.
 It starts by communicating with you all your options and explaining your coverage’s.
 Taking time to review and make suggestions based on your needs.
 Having the flexibility to recommend carriers that would best fit you.
 Whether it's a High Value $1 Million plus dollar home or a start home.
 First car or high performance sports cars, insurance brokers have you covered.

 What is the difference between an agent and a broker?

-Another question which basically a variation of our initial question of insurance broker vs. insurance agent.
-Again, one is independent to work with any insurance company they qualify to represent and the other (agent) is exclusive to one insurance company.
-See short funny video below.
+A variation of our initial question of insurance broker vs. insurance agent.
+An insurance broker is independent agent working with many insurance companies. while the other (agent) is exclusive to only one insurance company.

-Is there a difference between and independent insurance agent?
+Is there a difference between an independent insurance agent?

-An independent insurance agent is basically the same thing as an insurance broker.
-People are still more familiar with the term insurance agent, so I believe it’s more of a comfort thing.
-If you are independent (not a captive agent for any one company) then you are aka a “broker.”
+An independent insurance agent is the same thing as an insurance broker.
+People are still more familiar with the term insurance agent.
+If you are independent (not a captive agent for any company), then you are aka an “insurance broker.”